 - A device code, which represents the hardware type - A controller designator, which identifies the hardware controller to which the device is attached - A unit number, which identifies a device on a particular controller.

-VTA12, FX09, and DAD44 are examples of device names.
+VTA12, FX09, and DAD44 are examples of disk and tape device names.

-For information on specific device-naming formats, refer to the OpenVMS System Manager's Manual.
+For information on specific device-naming formats, refer to the VSI OpenVMS System Manager's Manual.

 6.2.
 Displaying Device Information